OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 Video And Photo Resolution

 This takes us back to the resolution point I made above, simply look at your camera’s specifications.
 A camera that features a 4k chipset is a good start.
-A little lesson of what a 4k chipset means is the camera comes with one of the two high resolutions either, 3840 x 2160 pixels or 4096 x 2160 pixels.
-Additionally, 4k resolution means that the camera will provide image quality that’s four times that of the pixel resolution or twice that of the line resolution which is 2160p of 1080p.
+A little lesson of what a 4k chipset means is the camera can record videos in which each frame is a 3840 x 2160 pixel image.
+4k resolution means that the camera will provide a record of four times as much information per frame as it does in Full HD mode, which has a resolution of 1920 x 1080 pixels.

-For the quality of your photos, I can’t emphasize more that you go for a camera with 16mega pixels and above.
+For the quality of your photos, I can’t emphasize enough that you go for a camera with 16mega megapixels and above.
 You also have to pair good lenses and sensors for an improved quality image.
-Think of it this way, if you have a camera with not-so-good lenses or poor working sensors but with a high mega pixel, the quality of your images will not be so good.
+Think of it this way, if you have a camera with not-so-good lenses or poor working sensors but with a high megapixel, the quality of your images will not be so good.

 Additionally, cameras that come with added modes and functions such as sensors and recognition modes will add more function to the quality and clarity of your photos.
-Camera with sensors also features integrated systems such as an auto-focus system that help improve quality of photos and enhance their ability to produce similarly high-quality images even from low-light conditions.
+Cameras with sensors also feature integrated systems such as an auto-focus system that help improve the quality of photos and enhance their ability to produce similarly high-quality images even from low-light conditions.

 FAQs